ankitojha07/ankitojha07/README.md

 - 🔭 I’m currently working on Cybersecurity and Ethical Hacking
 - 🌱 I’m currently learning Python Programming
-- 👯 Interested in Cybersecurity and Ethical Hacking
+- 👯 Interested in Android app development and Cybersecurity
-- 🤔 I’m looking for help with Penetration Testing
+- 🤔 I’m looking for help with Cloud technologies
 - 📫 How to reach me: ankitojha9648@gmail.com
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: Life would be much easier if I had the source code.